zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/mockingbird/intro.md

 ## Usage

-Mockingbird is an active research and development project, that is now in Beta.
-We're allowing free public usage of a curated set of features as we evaluate the system during this phase.
+Mockingbird is currently a model based supervisor entity, and soon, it will be a Model Supervised Intelligent Network, and now a product you can use, like ChatGPT 4, but with power steering and cruise control.

 ## Costs

-Mockingbird is currently free to use for self-service features while in beta.
+Mockingbird is free to use for the first 3 days, which starts once you add a cc and start your first workflow.
 Though we may restrict account usage if we see abuse.
 If you connect your own OpenAI API key, you will be responsible for any costs associated with that, otherwise we will use our API key and then charge you 1-to-1 for the cost of the API usage that we incur, however you may have your usage throttled if you exceed our usage limits while using our API key.

 ## Features Available via Self Service UI